mikecurtis1/MaRCXMLMaker/README.md

 - The class is **stateful**: it accumulates fields until `addRec()` is called
 - Subfields are buffered and attached only when `buildDatafield()` is invoked
 - Internal buffers are reset after each record
-- XML output is escaped using `htmlspecialchars` (ISO-8859-1)
+- XML output is escaped using `htmlspecialchars`

----

-## Limitations

-- No schema validation
-- No namespace support
-- No MARC standard enforcement beyond structure
-- Encoding is fixed to `ISO-8859-1` internally

 ---